Q: Do I need to accept my enrolment offer before I apply for a HELP loan?

-If you withdrew from your course because you fell ill or because of other circumstances beyond your control, you may be able to have your HELP debt remitted under the ‘special circumstances’ provision of the Higher Education Support Act 2003.
+If you withdrew from your course because you fell ill or because of other circumstances beyond your control, you may be able to have your HELP debt remitted under the ‘special circumstances’ provision of the Higher Education Support Act 2003 or the VET student loans Act 2016.
 For further information, see Withdrawing from study.

 Q: Can I keep getting a HELP loan if I transfer to a new provider?

 Yes, but only if your new provider is approved to offer HELP loans.
+For VET Student Loans, you must also have remaining loan amount wihtin the cap for the course.
 If you are studying at an approved provider, you should be able to access a HELP loan provided that you meet the relevant eligibility criteria and have enough of your FEE-HELP balance (if applicable) remaining to cover your course.
 If you change your course or approved provider, you will need to complete a new form.
 See Applying for a Commonwealth supported place.

 Q: How do I withdraw from my course/unit of study?